eliotcowley/portfolio/Portfolio/wwwroot/blog-posts/en-US/how-to-learn-2200-kanji-and-not-want-to-die.md

 * [Anki](https://apps.ankiweb.net/) (Five new kanji per day, but adjust to your needs)
 * [Kanji Koohii](https://kanji.koohii.com/) for stories

 None of this is news to anyone who has investigated learning kanji, but I just wanted to spread the message to anyone who wants to learn Japanese but is intimidated by the kanji, like I used to be.
 This book changed my view completely, and now I actually enjoy kanji.
-I just wrote a new year’s card for my old host family in Japan, and being able to write kanji without having to constantly look at a reference is amazing.
+When I want to do something like write a new year’s card for my old host family in Japan, being able to write kanji without having to constantly look at a reference is amazing.

-Now I finally feel ready to tackle reading Japanese.
-Wish me luck.
+Kanji used to be my weakest area of Japanese, but now I count it among my strongest.
+In fact, I find it way harder to read Japanese in pure kana than with kanji.
+Trust me, once you learn them, you won't want to go back.